New Stimulus Leads Economists to Revise Up Growth, Deficit Projections -- Update

 Economists on Wall Street are revising up their estimates of U.S. economic growth over the coming two years due to Washington's embrace of tax cuts and government spending increases.

-Another impact of Washington's new fiscal stance -- larger budget deficits in the years ahead, which could constrain the government's ability to respond to future downturns or crises.
+Another impact of Washington's fiscal stance will be larger budget deficits in future years, which could constrain the government's ability to respond to future downturns or crises.

-The final version of a $1.5 trillion tax cut signed into law by President Donald Trump last week provides a slightly more front-loaded round of fiscal stimulus than earlier versions passed by the House and Senate.
+The final version of a $1.5 trillion tax cut signed into law by President Donald Trump last week provides a slightly more front-loaded round of fiscal stimulus than earlier versions passed by Congress.

-Meanwhile, Congress is likely to consider a deal in January to boost federal spending caps and spend heavily on disaster relief to address storms earlier this year.
-House Republicans have proposed an $81 billion disaster relief bill, almost double the White House's funding request, though the Senate didn't take up the measure before the year-end recess.
+Meanwhile, Congress is likely to consider a deal in January to boost federal spending caps and spend heavily on disaster reliefto address the impact of storms earlier this year.
+House Republicans have proposed an $81 billion disaster-relief bill, almost double the White House's funding request, though the Senate didn't take up the measure before the year-end recess.

-The combined tax cuts and spending increases are likely to add around 0.7 percentage points to gross domestic product growth in 2018 and another 0.2 percentage points in 2019, said Lewis Alexander, chief U.S. economist at Nomura Securities LLC.
+The combined tax cuts and spending increases are likely to add around 0.7 percentage point to gross domestic product growth in 2018 and an additional 0.2 percentage point in 2019, said Lewis Alexander, chief U.S. economist at Nomura Securities LLC.
 He estimates increased government spending could account for half of that boost next year.

 "One reason for our relatively optimistic 2018 growth outlook stems from generous, and historically unprecedented, late-cycle fiscal stimulus," Mr. Alexander said.
 The change in the federal spending outlook, as opposed to the tax cut, is "a factor not yet fully appreciated by markets."